Making + Using Topicals for Pain

 Gently insert into the slow cooker and cover the cooker.

-Turn off the heat and allow to bather for 2-3 hours or until the water cools off.
+Turn off the heat and allow it to bathe for 2-4 hours or until the water cools off.

 Strain through a fine mesh cloth and mix in 1 x 500IU capsule of vitamin E oil for every 200-250ml of infused oil.